milvus-io/milvus/docs/design_docs/proxy.md

 - RemovePartition

-  RemovePartition removes the meta information of paritition;
+  RemovePartition removes the meta information of partition;